Freelance writer Danielle Corcione shares 5 important tips to consider before you go backpacking through Europe, Grownups.

 I decided to backpack through Europe almost a year before I left.
 For the next six months, I put away half of each paycheck.
 I pretended that money didn’t exist.
 Fortunately, I didn’t end up spending all that I saved, but it provided a nice safety net for extra expenses.
 While abroad, I felt comfortable because I planned ahead so far in advance.

 Investing in travel insurance, as well as stowing away an emergency fund for any unexpected expenses, are always good ideas when traveling.
 Aside from unforeseen expenses, you might just decide you need to rest comfortably somewhere along the way—either due to illness or simply fatigue—and it’s nice to know you have that option if necessary.

 Backpacker Tip 2: Consider a Travel Buddy

 Finding a travel buddy is relatively easy, you just have to put the feelers out.
 Usually, someone matching your criteria will sign up to go.

 If you do travel with a buddy, I do not suggest going with a best friend, relative, or significant other.
 Of course, you don’t want to travel with a complete stranger—you want to make sure your travel companion is able to function independently, so you’re not stuck feeling like you have to spend time with someone for the whole trip.
 By going with a person you’re not very close to, you’ll have the opportunity to book solo getaways (like a weekend bus trip) to spend some time apart.
 In general, traveling with an acquaintance, as opposed to a close friend or relative, will enable you to approach the trip a little more diplomatically.

-When I backpacked, my travel buddy wasn’t someone close to me; we met on a secret Facebook group a year prior.
+When I was backpacking through Europe, my travel buddy wasn’t someone close to me; we met on a secret Facebook group a year prior.
 We shared the same alma mater but didn’t know each other.
 It was an awesome time and we’re still good friends.